torotil/upal/README.txt

 - Unlike the SUT Drupal Test Suite that has to do expensive and time consuming preparing of variables like (enabled modules, enabled features) because we went with ACS.
 We dont have to waste valuable stakeholder time.

 c.)
-Primary Use Case is d7, its my day to day work.
+Primary Use Case is D7, its my day to day work.

 Usage
 --------
-- Install PHPUnit (see below) and Drush (http://drupal.org/project/drush).
+- Install PHPUnit (https://phpunit.de/manual/current/en/installation.html) and Drush (http://drupal.org/project/drush).
-- Checkout or download a core Drupal that is to be tested (only tested with 8.x).
+- Checkout or download a core Drupal that is to be tested (only tested with 7.x).
   -- Map http://upal to this Drupal in your web server config.
 If not possible,
      configure UPAL_WEB_URL in phpunit.xml (see Notes).
   -- Create an 'upal' database on your database server.